wasp-lang/wasp/web/docs/migrate-from-0-13-to-0-14.md

 ### Better auth user API

 We introduced a much simpler API for accessing user auth fields like `username`, `email` or `isEmailVerified` on the `user` object.
-You don't need to helper functions every time you want to access the user's `username` or extra steps to get proper typing.
+You don't need to use helper functions every time you want to access the user's `username` or extra steps to get proper typing.

 ## How to migrate?